The Legend of Zelda: Phantom Hourglass: Plot

 Following the events of The Wind Waker, (Note: The Wind Waker ends with Ganondorf petrified into the now-flooded Hyrule, called the Great Sea.)
-Link and Tetra travel the Great Sea aboard Tetra's ship to find new land, when they encounter the Ghost Ship, a ragged ship that appears from a sudden mist.
+Link and Tetra travel the Great Sea aboard Tetra's ship to find new land when they encounter the Ghost Ship, a ragged ship that appears from a sudden mist.
 Tetra enters it and is heard screaming.
 Link fails to come to her help and falls into the ocean as the Ghost Ship vanishes.
-Washed ashore on Mercay Island, Link meets the fairy Ciela and her adoptive grandfather, Oshus, and both agree to help him rescue Tetra.
+Washed ashore on Mercay Island, Link meets the fairy Ciela and her adoptive grandfather Oshus, who agree to help him rescue Tetra.
 Link enlists Captain Linebeck, a miserly treasure hunter who believes the Ghost Ship houses great treasure.

-The group learns that the Temple of the Ocean King contains sea-glyphs that function as maps, though these are guarded by fierce Phantoms.
-To access the glyphs, Link must free the three Spirits from various temples: one of Power, one of Wisdom, and one of Courage.
-After freeing the Spirit of Power, Link obtains the Phantom Hourglass, a vessel for the Sands of Time that enable him to explore the Temple of the Ocean King without draining his life force.
+Oshues explains that the Temple of the Ocean King contains sea-glyphs that function as maps, though they are guarded by fierce Phantoms.
+To access them, Link must free the three spirits from the temples of Power, Wisdom, and Courage.
+After freeing the Spirit of Power, Link obtains the Phantom Hourglass, a vessel for the Sand of Hours that enables him to explore the Temple of the Ocean King without draining his life force.